Boston Health Care for the Homeless Program (BHCHP) at MGH

 - There were 1,045 primary care and psychiatry visits to the MGH site during the Thursday clinic.
-An additional 2,061 nursing and case management encounters were recorded at the Thursday clinic in 2013.
+An additional 2,061 nursing and case management encounters were recorded at the Thursday clinic.

 - 129 housed Street Team patients accounted for 840 visits in the MGH MWIU.

 - Medical and behavioral health clinicians made 850 home visits to 129 housed patients.